BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Orcrist** `ACTIVE`

-Elven [hand-and-a-half weapon][Hand-and-a-half Weapon], with Orcbane, Goblinbane and Uruk-haibane, [Terror] (Goblin), [Terror] (Orc) and [Terror] (Uruk-hai) special rules.
+This is a Unique Elven [hand-and-a-half weapon][Hand-and-a-half Weapon].
+Orcrist has the Orcbane, Goblinbane and Uruk-haibane special rules.
+Additionally, the wielder of Orcrist has the [Terror] (Orc), [Terror] (Goblin) and [Terror] (Uruk-hai) special rules.

 - **The Oakenshield** `ACTIVE`

-If Thorin uses [Shielding] in a Combat and wins, he may make a single Strength 4 Strike against one enemy involved in the Combat.
+This is a Unique [shield].
+Additionally, if Thorin elects to [shield] with the Oakenshield and wins the Combat, then he may inflict a single Strength 4 hit on one enemy model involved in the Combat.

 - **"Loyalty, honour, a willing heart.
 I can ask no more than that"** `PASSIVE`

-Friendly Thorin's Company models within 6" of Thorin may re-roll To Wound rolls on a natural 1 when making Strikes.
-Also, they may benefit from Thorin's Stand Fast.
+Friendly Thorin's Company models within 6" of Thorin may re-roll To Wound Rolls of a natural 1 when making Strikes.
+Additionally, friendly Thorin's Company models may benefit from Thorin's [Stand Fast].

 </div>